Campaign is One of the Largest Coordinated Information Act Requests in American History

 CONTACT: (212) 549-2666; firstname.lastname@example.org

-PORTLAND – Today, the Maine Civil Liberties Union Foundation (MCLU), along with 32 other ACLU affiliates across the nation, is sending requests to local law enforcement agencies large and small demanding to know when, why and how they are using cell phone location data to track Americans.
+ALBUQUERQUE – In a massive coordinated information-seeking campaign, ACLU-NM is joining 32 other American Civil Liberties Union affiliates across the nation today and sending requests to 366 local law enforcement agencies in 30 states demanding to know when, why and how they are using cell phone location data to track Americans.
 The campaign is one of the largest coordinated information act requests in American history.
 The requests, being filed under the states' freedom of information laws, are an effort to strip away the secrecy that has surrounded law enforcement use of cell phone tracking capabilities.

-whether law enforcement agents demonstrate probable cause and obtain a warrant to access cell phone location data;
+• whether APD law enforcement agents demonstrate probable cause and obtain a warrant to access cell phone location data;

-statistics on how frequently law enforcement agencies obtain cell phone location data;
+• statistics on how frequently APD is obtaining cell phone location data;

-how much money law enforcement agencies spend tracking cell phones and
+• how much money APD is spending tracking cell phones and

-Congress is considering the Geolocation Privacy and Surveillance Act (with the support of the ACLU), which would require police to get a warrant to obtain personal location information.
+Congress is considering the Geolocation Privacy and Surveillance Act, a bill supported by the ACLU that would require police to get a warrant to obtain personal location information.
 The bill would protect both historical and real-time location data, and would also require customers' consent for telecommunications companies to collect location data.

 Today’s requests are part of the ACLU’s Demand Your dotRights Campaign, the organization’s campaign to make sure that as technology advances, privacy rights are not left behind.